eddienubes/validness/README.md

 1. Formidable.

-IMO this library does not have a convenient API, therefore some decisions were made while developing mine.
+IMO this library does not have a convenient API, therefore, some decisions were made while developing mine.

-If you decide to change core config of this library (**coreConfig** property), e.g. set max size for files there and not in the decorator, than the error thrown by formidable will **NOT** be mapped to DefaultFileError, but rather passed as is.
+If you decide to change core config of this library (**coreConfig** property), e.g. set max size for files there and not in the decorator, then the error thrown by formidable will **NOT** be mapped to DefaultFileError, but rather passed as is.

 2. Some options in configuration might not be complete, such as **mimetype** or **type**.
 If you hardly demand new ones, just open an issue and I will expend the list within a day.